 Since astronauts themselves can float away while they eat, they first attach themselves to a table with special restraints.
 They also need to be tethered while they sleep.
 The sleeping area usually consists of bunks with sleeping bags attached to a wall.

 Astronauts can get pretty smelly in their space suits.
 Because they're in such close quarters, the aroma can become unpleasant to say the least.
 When they need to bathe, astronauts usually take sponge baths, which are easier to take than showers.
 They use a wet, soapy washcloth to wash themselves and then "rinse" with a wet washcloth.

 Some spacecraft do come equipped with a special "shower" of sorts.
 It is made of a plastic cylinder that measures about three feet around.
 The shower is completely enclosed by a sleeve that reaches from the floor to the ceiling to prevent water from floating away.
 The astronauts spray themselves with water from a nozzle to rinse off and use a vacuum hose attachment to suck up all the water from their skin and from around the shower itself.

-To learn more about going to the bathroom in space, space suits and toilets, look over the links on the next page.
+To learn more about going to the bathroom in space, space suits and toilets, look over the links below.

 - "Astronauts and Life in Space."
 Cornell University. http://www.psc.cornell.edu/gssop/courses/Skygazing/2006/Skygazing_session5.pdf